 During the long, warm summer days, we spend much more time in the saddle.
 And, especially, if your skin is sensitive like mine, you have to do something to avoid saddle sores (or to treat it if you have any).

 “A saddle sore in humans is a skin ailment on the buttocks due to, or exacerbated by, horse riding or cycling on a bicycle saddle.
 It often develops in three stages: skin abrasion, folliculitis (which looks like a small, reddish acne), and finally abscess.” (wikipedia)

 To avoid saddle sores:

 - Keep it clean!
-Never wear a short twice, without washing it.
+Never wear a short twice, without washing it in between.
 Always wear clean shorts for each ride.

 - After a ride, take off your shorts as soon as possible.
 Then take a shower, clean well your crotch.